avic7/Tableau-Dashboards/Apex Retail Corporation Sales Performance and Growth Analytics Dashboard/README.md

 ## Recommendations

-- Scale investments in high-performing Western region to maintain market leadership.
+- Scale investments in high performing Western region to maintain market leadership.
 - Accelerate sales and marketing initiatives in Southern region to close performance gaps.
 - Deepen product innovation and portfolio expansion in Furnishings and Office Supplies.
 - Continue optimizing promotional strategies to sustain profit margin improvements.